 There have been no documented fatal human overdoses from LSD,[7][85] although there has been no "comprehensive review since the 1950s" and "almost no legal clinical research since the 1970s".[7]
 Eight individuals who had accidentally consumed an exceedingly high amount of LSD, mistaking it for cocaine, and had gastric levels of 1000–7000 μg LSD tartrate per 100 mL and blood plasma levels up to 26 μg/ml, had suffered from comatose states, vomiting, respiratory problems, hyperthermia, and light gastrointestinal bleeding; however, all of them survived without residual effects upon hospital intervention.[7][86]

-Individuals experiencing a bad trip after LSD intoxication may be presented with severe anxiety, tachycardia, often accompanied by phases of psychotic agitation and varying degrees of delusions.[56]
+Individuals experiencing a bad trip after LSD intoxication may present with severe anxiety and tachycardia, often accompanied by phases of psychotic agitation and varying degrees of delusions.[56]
 Cases of death on a bad trip have been reported due to prone maximal restraint (commonly known as a hogtie) and positional asphyxia when the individuals were restrained by law enforcement personnel.[56]

 LSD binds to most serotonin receptor subtypes except for the 5-HT3 and 5-HT4 receptors.
 However, most of these receptors are affected at too low affinity to be sufficiently activated by the brain concentration of approximately 10–20 nM.[23]
 In humans, recreational doses of LSD can affect 5-HT1A (Ki = 1.1 nM), 5-HT2A (Ki = 2.9 nM), 5-HT2B (Ki = 4.9 nM), 5-HT2C (Ki = 23 nM), 5-HT5A (Ki = 9 nM [in cloned rat tissues]), and 5-HT6 receptors (Ki = 2.3 nM).[114]
 Although not present in humans, 5-HT5B receptors found in rodents also have a high affinity for LSD.[115]
 The psychedelic effects of LSD are attributed to cross-activation of 5-HT2Areceptor heteromers.[116]
 Many but not all 5-HT2Aagonists are psychedelics and 5-HT2Aantagonists block the psychedelic activity of LSD.
 LSD exhibits functional selectivity at the 5-HT2A and 5-HT2C receptors in that it activates the signal transduction enzyme phospholipase A2 instead of activating the enzyme phospholipase C as the endogenous ligand serotonin does.[117]